notnyt/beaglebone/README.md

 # Wait for 100mv of change on pin P9_33.
 Poll 10 times a second
 mv_start, mv_current, count = p9_33.wait_for_change(100, 0.1)
 ```

 #### Waiting for Change in the Background
 If you do not want to block while waiting for voltage change, the method **#run_on_change** will run a callback every time the specified change is detected.
 This method will spawn a new thread and wait for change in the background.
 The method **#run_once_on_change** is a convenience method to only be triggered once.
 You may only have one of these threads active per pin.

+This example waits for voltage change in the background and outputs information when change is detected.

 ```ruby
 # Initialize pin P9_33 for Analog Input